KarnesTH/flashcards/ai/rules/card_only_rule.md

 # Generating Rules for creating Decks and Cards

-These rules define how the AI should generate flashcards for a learning application.
-The AI analyzes a topic or text and creates a structured deck with learning cards.
+These rules define how the AI should generate flashcards cards for a learning application.
+The AI analyzes a topic or text and creates a structured learning cards.

 ## Input
 - **Topic/Text**: The user provides a topic or text for which flashcards should be generated